salrashid123/gce_metadata_server/README.md

   --numericProjectId $GOOGLE_NUMERIC_PROJECT_ID --projectId=$GOOGLE_PROJECT_ID --zone=$GOOGLE_ZONE --instanceID=$GOOGLE_INSTANCE_ID --instanceName=$GOOGLE_INSTANCE_NAME \
   --tokenScopes https://www.googleapis.com/auth/userinfo.email,https://www.googleapis.com/auth/cloud-platform
 ```

+we're using a `persistentHandle` to save/load the key but a TODO is to load from the [context tree from files](https://github.com/salrashid123/tpm2/tree/master/context_chain)

 Final note:  if you run on kubernetes on-prem or outside of GCP managed environments, you can also use a sealed key for GCP access: